WinterSnowfall/chiatter/README.md

 **❄** You will need a **python3.6+** environment.
 Most Linux distros will come with python3 installed - make sure you pick one which comes with **python 3.6** or above.

-**❄** The following python3 packages need to be installed: `prometheus_client, chia-blockchain` (and dependencies).
+**❄** The following python3 packages need to be installed: `prometheus_client, requests, chia-blockchain` (and dependencies).
 I leave the details up to you.
 As long as they're in the PYTHONPATH, chiatter will not complain.

 **❄** A full chia node running on the same host.
 No, it's not possible to run it remotely at this point!